iamannamai/1906-fellow-reactos/README.md

 #### Notes From Chapter

 Consider taking some time this week to read the chapter.
-It will be lengthy, but given the minimal exposure we've had to the topic, should be very good for providing a foundation for being able to speak on the topic should it ever come up.
+It will be lengthy, but given the minimal exposure we've had to the topic, should be good for at least providing a foundation for being able to speak on the it should it ever come up.

 **Additional Resources**

 - Grokking the System Design Interview

 #### REACTOS

+Pick 2 this week

 - **7.7 Chat Server**
 - **9.1 Stock Data**